-The District is divided into six (6) Units on the North and eleven (11) Units on the South, according to the various residential developments.
+The District is divided into six (6) Units on the North, eleven (11) Units on the South, a commercial area and mobile home village, and new development at the Murieta Gardens, the various residential developments.
 Record drawings of each Unit are maintained in the District office.
 The record drawings show the details of the existing sewer system including gravity sewers, forcemains, manholes, pump stations, and valves.
+The District has also begun putting the system sewer plans in an Autocad format as a starting point for a possible GIS system.